django/deps/final/0001-dep-process.rst

 Following the discussion, the proposal should be sent as a GitHub pull request to the `django/deps <https://github.com/django/deps>`_ repo.
 This PR should add a DEP to the ``drafts/`` directory, written in the style described below.
-The draft must be written in DEP style; if it isn't the pull request may be rejected until proper formatting rules are followed.
+The draft must be written in DEP style; if it isn't, the pull request may be rejected until proper formatting rules are followed.

-At this point, contributors review the pull request.
+At this point, contributors will review the pull request.
 In most cases the reviewer will be the Shepherd of the DEP, but if that's not possible for some reason the author may want to ask on django-developers and/or the Django Forum to ensure that this review happens quickly.
 A reviewer will do the following: